jsbisht/aws-developer-associate/database.md

 ### Basics

-RDS encryption is support using KMS and EBS Volume encryption
+RDS encryption is supported using KMS and EBS Volume encryption

     Once encrytion is enabled, it cannot be removed

 - RDS database writes unencrypted data
-- Data is encrypted by host the RDS instance is running on
+- `Data is encrypted by host` the RDS instance is running on
 - AWS or Customer Manged CMK generates Data Encryption Keys
 - Data Encryption Keys are used for the actual encryption operation